Original Versus Neglect: Perceiving The Real Holy Grail

 Arizona’s auction week will be in full swing in the next few days, and it will be enlightening to see what type of car is pushed as this year’s “in thing.”
 Recently Group B cars and the modern hypercars have fit that bill, and even dominated the headlines.
 Hopefully one trend we won’t see is tattered, dust-covered or mud-encrusted barn finds passed off as “original,” for there is a huge difference between a true survivor, and a car that has been seriously neglected.
 For years various dealers and auction houses have presented some derelict found in a field or dingy garage, shown it covered in dust or worse, and proclaimed the vehicle or collection as some sort of Holy Grail.

-The theater of “crap condition is good” likely reached its height when this Ferrari 250 Spyder California was auctioned off for $18 million in 2014.
+The theater of “crap condition is good” likely reached its height in 2014 when this Ferrari 250 Spyder California was auctioned off for $18 million.
 (Evan Klein photo)

 That such tattered, forlorn machines are touted this way and worshipped as such is absolute absurdity, and the trend likely reached its peak several years ago when a Ferrari 250 Spyder California literally had people lining up to view it in a mausoleum-type setting.
 And what did they get to see?
 A frame-off restoration candidate with dilapidated, non-original paint, pitted chrome, an interior covered in grit, and a rear decklid with a huge dent in it because the previous owner had little regard for the car and piled magazines on it, until it finally buckled under the weight.